superMDguy/Synthesis/readme.md

 sentences it has currently.

 ### 8. Done!
 It outputs each section, along with each sentence of the section in a bulleted list.
-I use markdown for the output, and convert it to
-HTML to make things simpler.
 Originally, the sentences were output in paragraph form, but when I read through it, the sentences didn't "flow" well together.
 This made the writing sound jerky and artificial.
 Once I put it in a bulleted list, it felt much more natural, like a typical list of notes.